SiennaNetwork/SiennaNetwork/README.md

 * [x] schedule: rewrite allocations to support splitting of cliffs and remainders
 * [ ] schedule: update configuration generator to output pre-generated list of transactions
-* [ ] mgmt: update to take list of transactions as input instead of full schedule
+* [x] mgmt: update to take list of transactions as input instead of full schedule
-* [ ] mgmt: implement time travel protectio covering claimed past vestings
+* [ ] mgmt: implement time travel protection covering claimed past vestings
-* [ ] schedule: if it is discovered that fully reconfigurable `Channel`s with
-      appropriate historical protections can take over the functions of the `Allocation` and `AllocationSet` features, merge all three into `Account`.
+* [x] schedule: if it is discovered that fully reconfigurable `Channel`s with appropriate historical protections can take over the functions of the `Allocation` and `AllocationSet` features, merge all three into `Account`.
       (this would simplify the data model considerably.)